-It’s important to design your classes to take into account how the whole body learns or how learning is not “all in your head”.
+Do you have to teach your employees new things?
+One important element of instructional design is to take into account how the whole body learns or how learning is not “all in your head”.
 What are different factors that influence learning and how do people learn?

 Learning is not all in your head.
 It takes place throughout your entire body.
 All of your senses are deeply involved in the process of learning.
 In fact, you cannot separate your senses from learning.
 After all, how would you learn anything if you were not using any of your senses: sight, sound, touch, smell, or taste.
 You would have no inputs to your learning process.
 So, how does the entire body learn?

 The entire body, including the brain, learns through movement and repetition but learning can be altered by stress and emotions.
 Movement is needed to engage the brain while repetition is used to move the information into your long term memory.
 Stress needs to be minimized as you learn while your emotions need to be tuned to learning.

 Most people can learn at an “A” level if they are given enough time and appropriate instruction.
 Therefore, the problem with training is time.

 In business we do not have the luxury of spending a lot of time.
 We usually only have hours to deliver days worth of material.
 People need to pick up the concepts quickly.
 The question is how can we speed up the learning process?
 The answer is in understanding how people learn in the first place.

 People learn in a variety of ways but there are three main factors that influence the speed at which you learn anything new: aptitude (IQ), prerequisite knowledge and the quality of instruction.

 The most often used measure of aptitude is Intelligence Quotient or IQ.
 An average person would be defined as having an IQ of 100.
 A person with a high IQ means that they have above average intelligence.
 In training this translates into the ability to grasp new ideas and concepts quickly.